eclipse-theia/theia-website/src/docs/user_ai.md

 }
 ```

+### Azure

+All models hosted on Azure that are compatible with the OpenAI API are accessible via the [Provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm) provider.
+Note that some models hosted on Azure may require different settings for the system message, which are detailed in the [OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm) section.

 ### Anthropic

 To enable Anthropics AI models in the Theia IDE, create an API key in your Anthropics account and